central-north

 Drive: 15 km | 45 min

-Ol Pejeta Conservancy is a 90,000-acre wildlife area between the Aberdares and Mount Kenya.
-The conservancy is home to a variety of animals including the Big Five.
-It is the largest sanctuary in East Africa for the endangered Black Rhino and is also a sanctuary for rescued chimpanzees.
-In addition, Ol Pejeta has one of the highest predator densities in Kenya.
-The game-viewing tracks are well-marked and year-round accessible.
-Visitors can participate in various exciting conservation experiences, such as lion tracking, night game drives, horse riding amongst the rhinos, or running in the wild - making this a fun family-friendly safari destination.
-You can book all activities online, through the excellent conservancy website.
+Visitors can participate in various conservation experiences, such as lion tracking, night game drives, horse riding amongst the rhinos, or running in the wild - making this a fun and family-friendly safari destination.
+You can book all activities online through the excellent conservancy website.

 Start: Nanyuki